shriprem/FWDataViz/docs/data_extract_dialog.md

 ### Sample Data Extraction Output
-_[This output data was derived by running the template pictured above on the _Treasury IPAC_ sample file that is packaged with this plugin.]_
+_[This output data was derived by running the template pictured above on the_ Treasury IPAC File (View Sample Files » Sample Multiple-Record-Type Files » Treasury IPAC File) _that is packaged with this plugin.]_

 ![Sample_Data_Output](https://raw.githubusercontent.com/shriprem/FWDataViz/master/images/data_extract_output.png)